 The single greatest factor in beating jet lag is in your hands.
 You need to fly at the right time.

 A poorly timed flight can make it impossible to stay up or go to bed when you need to, dragging out the cursed effects of jet lag.
-My personal preference is for flights that depart at night and arrive as close to the morning as possible.
+My personal preference is for flights that depart in the evening and arrive as close to the morning as possible.
 Or, alternatively, find flights that arrive just before it’s time for bed – especially for the way home.

 By departing at night, I find it’s easier to catch some good sleep once you get on the plane.
 This allows you to start your first full day in your exciting destination as refreshed as possible and with your mind in the right place.
 And while it's no fun to burn a whole day of your trip, another great option is to time your journey to arrive at your final destination at bedtime.
 That way, you can sleep after an exhausting day of travel and wake up ready to go, hopefully aligning your body clock closer to your new time zone.